elastic/go-elasticsearch/README.md

 ## Helpers

 The `esutil` package provides convenience helpers for working with the client.
-At the moment, it provides the `esutil.JSONReader()` helper function.
+At the moment, it provides the `esutil.JSONReader()` and the `esutil.BulkIndexer` helpers.

 <!-- ----------------------------------------------------------------------------------------------- -->